 AARP Home Fit Guide: This guide describes how to make sure your home is safe and fit for meeting your needs while you age.
 It also provides information about how to do retrofits yourself, or how to find a qualified contractor to assist you.
 For those with a Member Plus status, some of these retrofits may be supplied by a volunteer handy man.
 Be sure to check with member services regarding your needs and the availability of volunteers.

-Aging with Dignity – Help with the Conversation: Five Wishes is changing the way America talks about and plans for care at the end of life.
+Advance Care Planning – Five Wishes: Five Wishes is changing the way America talks about and plans for care at the end of life.
 More than 23 million copies of Five Wishes are in circulation across the nation, distributed by more than 40,000 organizations.
 Five Wishes meets the legal requirements in 42 states and is useful in all 50.

 ADRC( Aging and Disability Resource Connection of Oregon) is a highly interactive, single information place where consumers, community-based organizations and municipal government workers all can go to easily access a wide variety of important information.
 The resources in this “virtual community” include a fast, comprehensive Service Directory; links to pertinent Web sites from across the nation; a comprehensive, easy-to-use Library; a political advocacy tool; community message boards; and many others.

 Aging-In-Place: Home Renovations for Seniors (Habitat for Humanity) is a program available from Willamette West Habitat for Humanity which serves Beaverton, Aloha and Hillsboro.
 It helps low/fixed-income adults lack the physical and financial means to fix household problems that make it hard to live safely.
 Contact Anthony Grimaldi by phone (503-844-7606 ext.
 110) or email (email@example.com) to find out if you qualify.
 Click here for more details.